List of airlines of Canada,

 Air Canada's Airplane, Boeing 777

-Sunwing Airlines is a Canadian low-cost airline headquartered in Toronto, Ontario, Canada.
+Sunwing Airlines is a Canadian low-cost air-carrier headquartered in Toronto, Ontario, Canada.
 Sunwing Airlines offers scheduled and charter services from Canada and the United States to destinations within the United States, Mexico, the Caribbean, Central America and South America, and domestic services across Canada during the summer months.
+Sunwing Airlines uses Boeing Aircraft.

-WestJet Airlines is a Canadian airline that began as a low-cost alternative to the country's competing major airlines.
+WestJet Airlines is a Canadian commercial airline that began as a low-cost alternative to the country's competing major airlines.
 WestJet provides scheduled air service to 100 destinations in Canada, the United States, Europe, Mexico, Central America and the Caribbean.
 Founded in 1996, WestJet is currently the second-largest Canadian air carrier, behind Air Canada.
+WestJet Airlines uses Boeing Aircraft.

 Porter Airlines's Airplane, Bombardier Dash 8-Q402